About Us

 Can I use my EBT/SNAP/Oregon Trail Card to make purchases at the market?

 Yes!
-All of our farmers markets accept Electronic Benefits Transfer (EBT)/Oregon Trail Cards for eligible food purchases.
-Visit the Market Info Booth to use your EBT card.
+All of our farmers markets accept Electronic Benefits Transfer (EBT) tokens for eligible food purchases.
+Visit the Market Info Booth to use your EBT card to purchase tokens.

 Does the market accept credit and debit cards?